KB-F-2023/kelompok-ong-ming-sen-ai/README.md

-_Here lies the evolution of Ong Ming Sen AI_
+_Here lies the evolution of Ong Ming Sen AI - Group 9_